nosco/hx/README.md

 `hx.react` contains a number of helpful functions and macros for doing React development in ClojureScript.

+#### hx.react/f ([form])

+An alias of `hx.hiccup/parse`, so that if you need to do some ad-hoc transformation of hiccup one doesn't have to import `hx.hiccup` as well as `hx.react`.

 #### hx.react/defnc: ([name props-bindings & body])

-This macro is just like `defn`, but shallowly converts the props object passed in to the component to a Clojure map.
+This macro is just like `defn`, but shallowly converts the props object passed in to the component to a Clojure map and intelligently interprets the return value of the body as hiccup.
+If the body doesn't return a vector, it simply returns that value.

 Takes a name, props bindings and a function body.

 Example usage:
 ```clojure